22.214.171.124 Moving Expenses

-- Moving expenses over $10,000 need approval of the respective dean or vice president.
+- Moving expenses over $10,000 need approval of the respective associate vice president, dean, or above.

-- The offer letter to a new employee should specify the maximum moving expense reimbursement that the University will pay and the related tax implications to the employee.
+- The offer letter to a new employee must specify the maximum moving expense reimbursement that the University will pay, and the related tax implications to the employee.

-Moving expenses may be paid only if they meet the distance requirements as defined by the IRS listed above.
-(The employee's overall commute from his/her previous residence to his/her new job must be at least 50 miles greater than the commute from his/her previous residence to his/her previous job.)
+- Moving expenses may be paid only if the employee's overall commute from his/her previous residence to his/her new job is at least 50 miles greater than the commute from his/her previous residence to his/her previous job.

-- Travel and in-transit costs - Includes cost of transportation, lodging for the employee, and immediate family living at home (not taxable).
-Reimbursement of meals en route is taxable.
+- Travel and in-transit costs - Includes cost of transportation, lodging for the employee, and immediate family living at home.
 For this move, only one trip from the prior residence is to be included in the reimbursement.
 In addition, if the family moves by motor vehicle, the number of days is to be limited to those required, assuming 500 miles per day.
 Mileage will be reimbursed using the standard mileage rate for moving that is determined by the IRS annually.
 The WSU published rates are available on the TravelWayne website.

-- Temporary Living Expenses - Expenses incurred for temporary living arrangements while relocating near the university (taxable) for up to 3 months after date of hire but only if specifically approved by the vice president.
+- Temporary Living Expenses - Expenses incurred for temporary living arrangements while relocating near the university for up to 3 months after date of hire, but only if specifically approved by the associate vice president, dean, or above.

-- Moving of Household and Personal Effects - Includes actual costs of packing, transporting, unpacking household effects; in-transit storage costs; insurance; and moving household pets (not taxable).
+- Moving of Household and Personal Effects - Includes actual costs of packing, transporting, and unpacking household effects; in-transit storage costs; insurance; and moving household pets.

 Note: The amount and type of reimbursement, for travel and meal expenses for the above trips, are to adhere to the guidelines (daily meal maximum, coach fare for airlines, etc.,) as outlined in APPM section 7.1 Travel Expense Policies and Procedures.

-If desired, the movement of household goods may be coordinated through the (PASS) Department via the normal purchase order process.
-The PASS Department has a strategic supplier to supply moving services.
-The new hire should coordinate a home walk through withthe strategic supplier in order for them to provide a binding quote, upon which one strategic supplier will email the binding quote to the new hire, Business Office and PASS.
+If desired, the movement of household goods may be coordinated through the Procurement & Strategic Sourcing (Procurement) Department via the normal purchase order process.
+Procurement has strategic suppliers to provide moving services.
+The new hire should coordinate a home walk through with the strategic supplier in order for them to provide a binding "guaranteed not to exceed" quote.

 Items which may not be reimbursed include:

-- Moving expenses for special items, such as livestock, boats, recreational vehicles and major hobby equipment items.
+- Moving expenses for special items, such as livestock, boats, recreational vehicles and major recreational equipment items.